Weasel Creative — Header

 Checkpoint Future of Retail visual explainer

 Checkpoint Future of Retail.
-Same challenge.
-The content needed to work at trade shows and in sales conversations, so it had to communicate visually first.
-Clearer storytelling, stylised 3D visuals, and a structure that worked with or without sound.
+Same brief, different angle.
+It had to land at trade shows and in sales conversations, so it was built to communicate visually first: clearer storytelling, stylised 3D, and a structure that holds up with or without sound.
 View the project.

 Technical products need this most